-The pre-mortem bequest contains a total of 540 cardboard boxes and was pre-sorted very well.
-The material on the genesis of the works is not the only extensive part, the correspondence, which consists not only of all of the letters received by Turrini but also all that he had written between 1962 and 2009.
+The pre-mortem bequest was pre-sorted very well.
+The material on the genesis of the works is not the only extensive part, the correspondence, which consists not only of all of the letters received by Turrini but also all that he had written from 1962.
 With its collection of the documents of reception (newspaper articles, secondary literature, photographs, programme material, etc.) the Turrini archive reaches a high level of completeness.

 Peter Turrini Collection

 Time period: from 1958

 - Drama and prose